luke-riu/convert-videos-for-plex/README.md

 -b          Select a subtitle track to burn in.
 -c          Codec to modify.
 Default is MPEG-4
 -d          Delete original.
+-e          Convert everything!
+This will bypass compatibility checks.
+Useful if you just want to maybe
--f          Force overwriting of files if already exist in output destination.
+            convert the whole directory to a smaller resolution.
+When using this, you might need to also use '-f' or '-d' -f          Force overwriting of files if already exist in output destination.
 -o          Output folder directory path.
             Default is the same directory as the input file.